Water Protection & Conservation

 Options to purchase the rain barrel:

-Once payment is complete, pick up will be available at the Engineering Operations Works Yard (901 First St) between 9am and 12pm on the following dates:
+Once payment is complete, pick up will be available at the Engineering Operations Works Yard (901 First St).

 Contact